Read "Carcinization"

 Join my Patreon Community!
 I offer extended card-of-the-day interpretations, astrological tidbits, community tarot practice, political astrology, early sneak peeks at horoscopes….and more.
 Higher tiers get access to live classes, replays of previous classes, mentoring, and more.

-May 3: Book Launch at Malliway Brothers!
+May 3: Book Launch at Malliway Brothers in Chicago!
 Join me for a quick talk on my newest book, The Book of Astrological Returns: Your Complete Guide to Every Life Cycle from the Sun to Pluto.
-Come down, say hi, purchase a book and get it signed!
-Details coming soon.
+Come down, say hi, purchase a book, and get it signed!
+This is the official launch, ya’ll.
+Get your bods there!

 May 7: Aum Shanti, NY at 6:30 PM ET.
 I’ll be talking about returns and my latest book – and sticking around to sign ’em!
 Books will be available for purchase.
 Hope to see you there!